 Fire protection in the project area is provided by Alameda County Fire Department (ACFD).
-The nearest station is Station 8 located in Livermore at 1617 College Avenue, approximately six miles west of the project site.
-Another ACFD station, Station 20, is located south of the project at 7000 East Avenue, in building 323 on the Lawrence Livermore National Laboratory site, Livermore, California.
-The nearby existing chip and grind facility complies with conditions of approval of the ACFD established through a memo to the County dated June 11, 2012.
-The proposed project as described would comply with many of the same conditions.
-In addition, the project will be designed to adhere to its own set of conditions of approval established by AFCD, described above in the project description (AFCD 2014).
+The nearest station is Station 20, located south of the project at 7000 East Avenue, in building 323 on the Lawrence Livermore National Laboratory site, Livermore, California.
+Fire protection resources response is based on Automatic Vehicle Locator (AVL) in Livermore Valley.
+Therefore, the closest unit, including Livermore and Pleasanton resources, responds based on their location.
+The project will be designed to adhere to its own set of conditions of approval established by AFCD, described above in the project description (AFCD 2014).
 The project would not create demand for fire protection services that would result in the need for new or physically altered fire protection facilities.